 Best iPad Pro notetaking app of 2024

-The best note-taking apps for your iPad Pro make it simple and easy to create and manage notes and documents, and their media.
+The best note-taking apps for the iPad Pro make it simple and easy to manage and set up notes and documents on your iPad.

 Although Apple provides its own Notes app with the iPad, that app only provides basic note-taking functionality.
 If you want to start managing files and folders and including multimedia options, you'll need to look for something different.